Voice and Action Groups

 What are Voice and Action Groups?

-Voice and Action Groups are community-led groups made up of disabled people, whānau, and allies.
-They exist to share local insights, raise issues, and help shape the direction of CCS Disability Action’s work in communities across Aotearoa.
+Voice and Action Groups are community-led collectives of disabled people, whānau, and allies.
+They exist to share local knowledge, raise concerns, and help shape CCS Disability Action’s work in communities across Aotearoa.

 How are they different from local governance committees?